Documentation

 How It Works

-When you enter a password, Sundy derives an encryption key using PBKDF2 with 100,000 iterations.
-This key determines which blocks in the storage file belong to your vault.
-Different passwords = different keys = different blocks = different data.
+When you enter a password, Sundy derives an encryption key using PBKDF2-HMAC-SHA256 with 5,000,000 iterations (≈2–3 seconds on a modern Mac), salted with random entropy stored in the volume.
+That key both decrypts your data and mathematically determines which clusters in the storage file belong to your vault — there is no allocation table to read.
+Different passwords = different keys = different cluster locations = different data.

 Plausible Deniability